mlibrary/vizier/README.md

 ## Compatibility

-Keycard is intended to be compatible with all community-supported Ruby branches (i.e., minor versions), currently:
+Vizier is intended to be compatible with all community-supported Ruby branches (i.e., minor versions), currently:

  - 2.6
  - 2.7